testground/testground/ROADMAP.md

 ### 1. Testground provides reliable results

 **Why:** an unreliable testing platform is just a noise machine.
 We need to secure our users' trust.
-Testground maintainers need clear feedback about stability improvements & regressions.
+In addition, testground maintainers need clear feedback about stability improvements & regressions.

 - We expect strictly zero false positives (a test succeeds because Testground missed an error); these are critical bugs we already test for.
 - However, Testground users might encounter false negatives (a test fails because Testground encountered an issue).
 Our stability metrics will measure this.